 The Hijab (Head Scarf)

-In Islam and in Christianity:
+Head covering in Islam and Christianity:

-Does not wearing the hijab make a woman any less of a Muslim?
+Question: Does not wearing the hijab make a woman any less of a Muslim?

 The Prophet Muhammad (pbuh) said: ” God does not look at your bodies nor your appearances, but He looks at your hearts and your deeds”.